eugencic/web-programming/lab5/README.md

 # Lab 5 - Backend development

+## Important

+Before using the bot, create a tunnel using Ngrok.
+Set a webhook by accessing the link https://api.telegram.org/bot<BOT_TOKEN>/setWebhook?url=<NGROK_URL>

 ## Story

 Imagine, you're a developer at Newsroom SRL, a local company which runs a site for business news.
 On a regular meeting you propose to launch an Telegram bot along with the web site.
 Your idea looks nice, but the CTO has requested a proof-of-concept application before main development starts.